LayerAkira/kurosawa_akira/README.md

 ### Fees and Gas Costs
 * Gas Fees:
  Every trade incurs gas fees, which can be paid in the native STRK token or any other token specified in the order.
-The conversion rate for non-native tokens is provided by the user in the signed order.
+The conversion rate for non-native tokens is provided by the user in the signed action.
-* Exchange and Router Fees:
+* Exchange and Router, and integrator fees:
-Each trade includes exchange fees for both makers and takers, along with optional router fees.
+Each trade includes exchange fees for both makers and takers, along with optional router fees and integrator fees.
 Routers act as intermediaries that relay client orders to the LayerAkira exchange (e.g., aggregators, frontends, or individual parties).
+Integrators act as smth that built on top of routers.
+For example, router is aggregator service while integrator is a wallet.
 ### Handling External Trades

 In the case of external trades, there is a possibility of trade failure due to malicious taker behavior.
 Instead of reverting the transaction, the contract: